Walnut Park, California: Politics

-Walnut Park is unincorporated and is thus represented by Janice Hahn at the Los Angeles County Board of Supervisors.
+Walnut Park is unincorporated and is thus directly governed by the County of Los Angeles and represented by Janice Hahn on the Los Angeles County Board of Supervisors.

 The Los Angeles County Sheriff's Department (LASD) operates the Century Station in Lynwood, serving Walnut Park.

-In the state legislature Walnut Park is located in the 59th Assembly District, represented by Democrat Reggie Jones-Sawyer, and in the 33rd Senate District, represented by Democrat Lena Gonzalez.
-Federally, Walnut Park is located in California's 44th congressional district, which is represented by Democrat Nanette Barragán.
+In the state legislature Walnut Park is located in the 62nd Assembly District, represented by Democrat José Luis Solache, and in the 33rd Senate District, represented by Democrat Lena Gonzalez.
+Federally, Walnut Park is located in California's 42nd congressional district, which is represented by Democrat Robert Garcia.